galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 in a shell using small data input files.
 Alternatively, skilled users can develop scripts and test them using small input data files on the command line without using Galaxy.

-The project supports extensive software infrastructure for manually creating new tools including Planemo and the new Galaxy language server.
+The Galaxy developers support extensive software infrastructure for manually creating new tools including Planemo and the new Galaxy language server.
 These are complex and powerful with substantial learning curves but can be used to turn almost any command line software package into a tool.
 For those new to Galaxy, in many simple cases, it may be possible to generate a new tool "wrapping" that script in a few minutes, using a specialised Galaxy tool for developers that generates tools from scripts.
 This tutorial is designed to introduce that unusual tool.